saper/isoc-wp/readme.markdown

 Adding Images To The Home Page Slideshow
 ----------------------------------------

 1. From the left-hand column, find the Homepage Slides section and click Homepage Slides or Add New
 2. Add title
 3. Enter short body content
-4. Upload a Featured Image, 976px x 338px
+4. Upload a Featured Image (976px x 338px) using the box on the right side.
+You need to:
+   * Click "Set Featured Image"
+   * Drag an image to the window or choose from the dialog box.
+   * Click the "Use as featured image" link at the bottom of the dialog box.
+   * Click the X in the upper right to exit the pop-up image window.
+You do not need to insert the image into the post.
 5. Enter "Additional Information", Sub-title (if applicable), Read More Link (URL), Read More Text
 6. Save or Publish Changes

 Create Necessary Widgets
 ------------------------